 Its hands were stopped at 11:43 a.m., which we reckon must have been incredibly eerie for the person who found it.

 1700: A monster tremor in B.C. and the Pacific Northwest sends a tsunami to Japan and enters into First Nations legend

-When Pakistan was struck by that 7.7 Magnitude earthquake on September 24, The Weather Network interviewed this expert in British Columbia on how the west coast would be affected if a tremor that size hit.
+When Pakistan was struck by a 7.7-Magnitude earthquake a couple of years ago, The Weather Network interviewed this expert in British Columbia on how the west coast would be affected if a tremor that size hit.

 When he estimates the death toll in the thousands, and billions of dollars in damages, rest assured, he’s not exaggerating: At least one, even stronger quake, has rocked the west coast in the past.

 A huge region of western North America possibly ranging from northern California to British Columbia trembled before a Magnitude 9 quake, a “megathrust” tremblor resulting from when a large section of plate in the off-shore Cascadia Subduction Zone slipped beneath another.